Management Notes

 Motivation comes from the Latin word “movere”, which means “to move”.
 The concept of motivation emphasizes the internal and external forces that lead us to take action.
 Activation, urge, and internal craving are all internal processes that actively guide and maintain behavior.

-Causes of behavior can be explained by it.
-Behavioral patterns are driven by it, which makes us pursue some things while avoiding others.
 An individual’s motivation can be characterized as something that prompts, compels or energizes them to act or behave in a particular way in order to accomplish some specific goal or purpose.

-Motivation cycle is a transition of states within an organism that propels the organism toward the satisfaction of a particular need, where motivation itself is considered a hypothesized state.
+The motivation cycle is a transition of states within an organism that propels the organism toward the satisfaction of a particular need, where motivation itself is considered a hypothesized state.

 The psychology of motivation is concerned with the ‘why’ of behavior.
 Questions such as: why do we eat, drink, and make love?
 Why do we strive to get ahead?
 Why do we try new things?” can be answered through the study of motivation.
 Motivation is a hypothesized state within an organism that propels the organism toward a goal.